vedtopkar/vertox/README.md

 The initial consolidation of these scripts into this package is targeted towards generating libraries for mutate-rescue functional experiments.

 The long-term hope is to make this a general swiss-army-knife package that can easily be installed and used for RNA informatics.

+## Current Functionality
+- A set of `secondary structure` functions that allow for quick parsing of dot-bracket strings into base-pairs and helices
+- A `score_structure_perturbations` that scores variants of a WT sequence for the disruption of a certain helix and/or the recovery of the rest of the structure.
+- A **parallelized** `stochastic_design` module that generates large numbers of helix variants for scoring.
+- A `mutate_rescue` module that allows for easy and rapid design of mutate-rescue libraries
+- A `linearfold` module allows for easy usage of that package withing Python

 ## TODOs:
-- Flesh out OOP for SeqStruct class
-- Add scripts for changing sequences for Mutate-Rescue experiments
-- Add scripts for generating mutate-rescue libraries
 - Add SLAP-seq enrichment data analysis and visualization